0Petya/query-language-reference-guide/README.md

-# query-language-reference-guide
+# Query Language Reference Guide
 A reference for knowing how to perform equivalent queries in different languages/paradigms.

 A lot of times, you have a database that you need to get some information out of.
 You know how to write a SQL query to get that information, but you aren't sure how to do the equivalent in something like SQLAlchemy.
-Well this guide is here to show you how to perform the equivalent query for common SQL queries.
+Well this guide is here to show you how to perform the equivalent query for common use cases.

-Ok, first lets define our database that has two tables, customer and purchase:
+First lets define our database `shopDB` that has two tables, `customer` and `purchase`:

 # shopDB